eso/edps-doc/source/xshooter/reducing_demo.md

 ## 4. Final products

-By default, EDPS saves all the recipe products for all the executions in the directory specified at the first execution (
+By default, EDPS saves all the recipe products for all the executions in the directory specified at the first execution (default: `$HOME/EDPS_data`).
-default: `$HOME/EDPS_data`).
 However, it is possible to save only the final products into a desired location.
-This can be achieved by exporting archieved data reduction: press the `Export` button in the `Archieved Data` tab (see [here](../edpsgui/gui.md#archived_data)).
+This can be achieved by exporting archived data reduction: press the `Export` button in the `Archived Data` tab (see [here](../edpsgui/gui.md#archived_data)).

-To archieve a data reduction, press the button `Archive` in the `Reduction Queue` tab (see [here](../edpsgui/gui.md#processing_queue))
+To archive a data reduction, press the button `Archive` in the `Reduction Queue` tab (see [here](../edpsgui/gui.md#processing_queue))

 Products are organized by `DATASET` (named as the first scientific exposure of the dataset), and `TIMESTAMP` (time of